bennettslin/yearlings_bobtail_app/TEMP_NOTES.md

 * Figure out why window resizing timeout seems to have regressed.
 * PT Sans Italic is small? e.g. The Man in the High Castle.
 * tips hand in garryowen for score

-# Bugs that may get fixed after logic styling tear out and redo.
-* VerseBar should not have hover styling.

 # Bugs that may get fixed after canEnter tear out.
 * Song selection seems slower through access?